raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

 I intentionally omitted "var" at this point to make it easier to play with the property in the browser developer console.

 Next we could define `fullname` similarly just by copying and pasting.
 Shall we?

+Nope.
+We'll refactor to avoid duplication:

+    function textFieldValue(textField) {
+        function value() { return textField.val() }
+        return textField.asEventStream("keyup").map(value).toProperty(value())
+    }

+    username = textFieldValue($("#username input"))
+    fullname = textFieldValue($("#fullname input"))

+Better!
+In fact, there's already a `textFieldValue` function available in [Bacon.UI](https://github.com/raimohanska/Bacon.UI.js/blob/master/Bacon.UI.js), and it happens to be incluced in the code already so you can just go with

+    username = Bacon.UI.textFieldValue($("#username input"))
+    fullname = Bacon.UI.textFieldValue($("#fullname input"))

+So, there's a helper library out there where I've shoveled some of the things that seems to repeat in different projects.
+Feel free to contribute!

+Anyway, if you put the code above into your source code file, reload the page in the browser and type

+    username.log()

+to the developer console, you'll see username changes in the console log.